stephanietc/stephanietc.github.io/_current/nback.md

 ![N-back sequence generator]({{ site.url }}{{ site.baseurl }}\assets\images\projects\nback.png)

-I am working on an automated generator that creates stimulus sequences for a working memory task.
-This module supports a colleague's project to study the impact of targeted interventions on memory post-concussion.
+I am working on an automated generator that creates stimulus sequences for an N-back working memory task.
+This module supports a colleague's project to study the impact of neurostimulation interventions on memory post-concussion.

 ## Funding##
 Holland Bloorview Centres for Leadership